bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/README.md

 ID: `threshold`

-In the Kibana UI, this alert type is available as a select card on the Create Alert flyout:
+In the HyperSec Kibana UI, this alert type is available as a select card on the Create Alert flyout:
 ![Index Threshold select card](https://i.imgur.com/a0bqLwC.png)

 AlertTypeModel: